 Water is essential for life.

 Safe water is the basis for human health and wellbeing and the foundation to healthy economies and communities.

 Unsafe Water, Sanitation and Hygiene Practices…

 Result in a Staggering Number of Illnesses and Deaths

 - Each year, almost one million deaths are attributed to unsafe water, sanitation and hygiene practices.
 (Source)

-- 361,000 children, under the age of 5, die each year from diarrhea.
+- > 700 children, under the age of 5, die every day from diarrhea linked to unsafe water and poor sanitation.
 These illnesses are preventable and treatable.
 (Source)

 - 844 million, of 2.1 billion people without reliable access to safe water at home, do not have a basic drinking water service.
 (Source)

 - 4.5 billion people have no access to safely managed sanitation.
 (Source)

 - At least 2 billion people use a drinking water source contaminated with feces.
 (Source)